briankhoi/obsidian-notes/UCSC/CSE182/SQL.md

 	- create, delete, modify definition of tables and views
 - Data Manipulation Language (DML)
 	-  insert, delete, modify rows and query data
-	- used to ask questions abt the database and modify it
+	- used to ask questions abt the database and modify it like SELECT

 **SQL Data Types**
 - INT or INTEGER